willtwr/text2image-demo/readme.md

 4. Install [Pytorch](https://pytorch.org/get-started/locally/)
 5. Install the required libraries: `pip install -r requirements.txt`

-## Huggingface
+## Huggingface Access Token
+1. Follow [this](https://huggingface.co/docs/hub/en/security-tokens) to create access token.
+2. Go to [this](https://huggingface.co/stabilityai/stable-diffusion-3.5-medium) to register to use the model.
+3. In terminal, after activating `sd` environment, type `huggingface-cli login` and key in the created access token to login.

 ## How to run
-1. Run the following command:
+1. Run the following command: `PYTORCH_CUDA_ALLOC_CONF=garbage_collection_threshold:0.9,max_split_size_mb:512 streamlit run main.py`
-`streamlit run main.py`
 2. Open the Local URL in a browser.

 ## Example